tonyest/Prospress-Cubepoints/readme.txt

 == Description ==

-As requested this plugin allows a [Prospress](http://prospress.org "Prospress auctions") auction site to use [Cubepoints](http://cubepoints.com "Cubepoints") as its trading currency.
+This plugin allows a [Prospress](http://prospress.org "Prospress auctions") auction site to use [Cubepoints](http://cubepoints.com "Cubepoints") as its trading currency.
 There is also the option for simple awarding of points for basic Prospress actions ( bid, win/sell ).
-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

 == Installation ==